pandallel/quilt/memory-bank/progress.md

 2. **Worker Implementation**:
    - Starting with the Discovery Worker
    - Planning the Cutting Worker implementation
-3. **Swatch Data Structure**:
-   - Defining the swatch representation for document fragments
-   - Planning the interfaces between cutting and swatching

 ## What's Left to Build